bayganik/mmGame-Engine-Raylib-ECS/README.md

 Entity Component System (ECS) is used to allow for separation of concern when coding.

+Below examples have "Debug" flag on.
+F9 will flip "Debug" off/on.
+The tank will move using arrow keys.
+The red boxes are BoxColliders drawn as debug guide.

 ## Main Menu Screen

 ![game image](MenuSrn.png)